Ananym/welcome-to-nexus/mechanics/stats-spells-cheat.md

 ## Warrior Overflow

 Berserk, whirlwind, and siege (and slash, and throwing axe) all cause overflow.
-Excess damage dealt beyond the primary target's effective hitpoints is increased 20% and distributed evenly among surrounding targets.
+Excess damage dealt beyond the primary target's effective hitpoints is increased by 20% and distributed evenly among surrounding targets.

-Testing using target creatures with very small numbers of hitpoints shows an improvement closer to 18% due to rounding.

 An older post on this board suggests the multiplier is 10%.
 It does appear to be 20% at the moment - perhaps it was adjusted at some point.
+There is some confusing behaviour that drops this percentage to ~18% when overflowing very low health enemies - maybe this can be ascribed to rounding errors, but I'm not so sure it's exactly that.

 ## Berserk / Feral Berserk